‘I feel like I’ve been robbed’: The sheriff’s office still has massive delays in processing deeds from auctions.

 Some institutional buyers have started taking things into their own hands.

 A subsidiary of lender Lima One Capital foreclosed on a North Philly investment property in April 2023.
-After waiting nearly a year without word from the Sheriff’s Office, lawyers for the firm obtained a court order in February, forcing the sheriff to process a deed within five days.
+After waiting nearly a year without word from the sheriff’s office, lawyers for the firm obtained a court order in February, forcing the sheriff to process a deed within five days.
 (The sheriff finally submitted a deed 12 days later.)

 But smaller buyers can’t always afford legal representation to obtain a deed.
 These delays can be especially costly for investors who purchase properties with borrowed money — then have to continue paying interest on the loan for months with no property to show for it.

 “I’m taking a hit on this.
 I used a home equity line of credit, and I’m paying for that,” Dave Brown, who purchased a rowhouse at a sheriff sale as a first-time renovation project, told The Inquirer in June.
-He was supposed to get the need within 60 to 90 days.
+He was supposed to get the deed within 60 to 90 days.
 It ended up taking seven months.

 The problem also affects banks and other lenders who reclaim properties that fail to sell at auction, and it trickles down to would-be homeowners who subsequently enter into contracts to purchase those properties.
 Those buyers are often not willing to wait a year to settle on a home.
 Weather damage can occur in empty homes.

-“We have not seen any improvement,” a manager at a capital provider for construction projects and investment properties, said this week.
+“We have not seen any improvement,” a manager at a capital provider for construction projects and investment properties said last week.
 He requested anonymity to protect his clients from possible retaliation.
 “In fact, the delays have worsened over time. … These delays have a direct bearing on our ability to sell these properties to provide additional housing options and growth for a sorely needed boost for the city.”

-The ongoing delays are the latest in a series of breakdowns in the Sheriff’s Office, including misappropriated funds, lax courthouse security, mishandled domestic-abuse cases and allegations of missing guns.
+The ongoing delays are the latest in a series of breakdowns in the sheriff’s office, including misappropriated funds, lax courthouse security, mishandled domestic-abuse cases, and allegations of missing guns.

 He gets calls from out-of-state clients who are unaware of the level of dysfunction in the Philadelphia Sheriff’s Office.
 They think there is someone he can talk to to move things along.